 The second component is a frizzled shallot topping made with just a handful of simple ingredients.
 This unfussy topping catapults tomatoes into showstopper territory.

-And finally, finish the salad off with three things tomatoes love—flaky sea salt, black pepper and red wine vinegar.
+And finally, finish the tomatoes and shallots off with three things tomatoes love—flaky sea salt, black pepper and red wine vinegar.
+Oh, and basil!

 Ingredient Notes